 The program is highly competitive, accepting only two students every other year.
-To gain acceptance into the program, students must first be admitted to the Graduate School at UNCG.
-Students are required to interview and submit a portfolio that may include promptbooks, production photos, directorial position papers, dramaturgical research, outreach guides, lesson plans, and/or a record of their theatre for youth experience.
+To gain acceptance into the program, applicants must first be admitted to the Graduate School at UNCG (GRE score is not required for admission to this program).
+Prospective students are required to interview and submit a portfolio that may include promptbooks, production photos, directorial position papers, dramaturgical research, production guides, curricular modules, and/or a record of their theatre for youth experience.

 View the Graduate Bulletin(opens in new window) for this program’s curriculum.